Krythz43/MatchMyVibe-Backend/README.md

       "name": "John Doe",
       "birthdayInUnix": 631152000,
-      "gender": "Man",  // Can be "Man", "Woman", or "Non-binary" "dating_preference": "Everyone"  // Can be "Man", "Woman", or "Everyone" }
+      "gender": "Man",  // Can be "Man", "Woman", or "Non-binary" "dating_preference": "Everyone"  // Can be "Men", "Women", or "Everyone" }
     ```
   - Response: Updated full user profile